zplayads/PlayableMopubAdDemo-android/README-EN.md

 - a.
 Add the followings to image 1:
 ```
-com.zplay.playable.mediationmopub.PlayableAdsRewardedVideo
+com.zplay.playable.mediationmopub.ZPLAYAdsRewardedVideo
 ```

-(Note:Please fill in the existed position of PlayableAdsRewardedVideo in project.)
+(Note:Please fill in the existed position of ZPLAYAdsRewardedVideo in project.)

 - b.
 Add the adunits you applied on ZPLAY Ads to image 2 as the following format:
 ```